How To Spot A Superstar Salesperson: Why You Can’t, and Why It Doesn’t Matter

 As a small business owner wearing many hats, you don’t have time to spend on any one task.
 You’re a “Jack of all trades, master of none” when it comes to your business.
 Becoming an expert in hiring isn’t something you’re interested in.

 Time is your most valuable resource, so how do you go about hiring sales people efficiently?
-This article will help you understand why it’s impossible to spot a superstar sales rep, and why you shouldn’t care.
+This article will help you understand how to hire a sales rep, why it’s impossible to spot a superstar sales rep, and why you shouldn’t care.

 You read that right.
 There are no “born” salespeople.
 How do I know this?
 I’ve seen all types of people succeed during my 30-year hustling career.
 And I have my own experience.
 I’m an introvert as well as an O.G. computer geek.
 I started using computers at the age of 10, way back in 1980.
 Talking to people in chat rooms was a lot easier for me than IRL (in real life).
 It still is to some degree.